 1.4.1 Safety Commitment (Starts at the top)

 Safety and security is our number one priority and every employee has a responsibility to ensure operations are carried out in a safe and secure manner.
-The Executive Chairman has overall accountability for health and safety within the organisation.
+The Chief Executive Officer (CEO) has overall accountability for health and safety within the organisation.
 With his leadership, he will create a culture in which safety is integral to all managers and employees.
 Please see below Org Chart:

-The Executive Chairman has a responsibility to appoint people who have a strong, positive attitude towards safety.
+The CEO has a responsibility to appoint people who have a strong, positive attitude towards safety.
 Further to the above, safety accountabilities, responsibilities and authorities held by different job functions of management and non-management personnel are clearly described in the Health & Safety Manual section 1.4 and include:

 - The levels of management with the authority to make decisions that affect safety operations.